Bluetooth - Enabling full support

 You will see the following dialog as it downloads and installs:

 When the driver has finished, restart your computer.

+This method should ONLY be used if the above nVidia install method does not give you Prime options in the Nvidia Settings Manager.
 From a fresh install of Linux Lite, open up a terminal and type:

 sudo apt-get update

 To install the recommended driver, run the following command:

 If you have two monitors, they will start out 'mirroring' the same displayed output.